Is The Healthy Weight BOOTCAMP better than any of the bariatric surgeries?

 An increasing number of basic science and medical studies are now showing the incredible importance of the balance of gut flora in both preventing disease and causing disease.
 And new research is showing that one particular pattern of intestinal bacteria is associated with and may even cause obesity, while a different pattern promotes normal weight or weight loss in obese test subjects (Armougom F, et al. PLOS One 2009 Sep 23; 4(9)).
 Without an understanding of these alterations, both surgical and medical weight loss methods may be missing an important aspect of metabolism and weight homeostasis.

-A new non-surgical, non-medical weight loss regimen, the Gastric Bypass ALTERNATIVE, was developed by Don Karl Juravin, its inventor, several years ago and can provide highly effective weight loss with a low risk of side effects and complications.
+A new non-surgical, non-medical weight loss regimen, the Healthy Weight BOOTCAMP, was developed by Don Karl Juravin, its inventor, several years ago and can provide highly effective weight loss with a low risk of side effects and complications.
 This regimen inherently provides a multi-faceted approach to weight loss:

 - Reduction or elimination of cravings.